luke-mao/Data-Compression/Dynamic_Huffman_Vitter/README.md

 ![slide&increment vitter paper 1987](other/1.png)

-To update a leaf node, slides all leaf nodes with same weight before it one position backwards, and make this leaf node the leader, and increase its weight.
+To process a leaf node p (with weight wt), slides all **internal** nodes with weight wt before p one position backwards, and make this leaf node p the leader, and increase its weight.
 Then procede with its new parent node.

+*From the algorithm, the leaft node is first swap with the top node of the block.
+That's why it only needs to slide with internal nodes.*

-To update an internal node, slides all leaf nodes with weight 1 higher before its position one position backwards, and move this internal node into the gap, increase its weight.
-Thenprocede with its original parent node.
+To process an internal node p (with weight wt), slides all leaf nodes with weight wt+1 before its position one position backwards, and move this internal node into the gap, increase its weight.
+Then procede with its original parent node.

 The pseudo code for `SlideAndIncrement` is at below.
 ```